ridha-mm/intro-agn/README.md

-# Tutorial notebooks for the course "Introduction to AGNs" Spring 2023
+# Tutorial notebooks of the course "Introduction to AGNs" Spring 2023

 Instructor: Dragana Ilic, Isidora Jankov

-Link to Isidora's notebooks: https://github.com/cefeida42/mass-agn